Day trips from Madrid: Top 10 places to visit in one day

 4. Royal Palace of Aranjuez

-The Royal Palace of Aranjuez sits in the town of Aranjuez in Madrid.
+The Royal Palace of Aranjuez is another great option for day trips from Madrid.
 It became an Artistic Historical Monument in 1931 when it opened to the public.
 In 2001, the Aranjuez Cultural Landscape became a UNESCO World Heritage Site.
 The public agency Patrimonio Nacional currently manages the site, including its museums, royal rooms, and gardens.

 4.1.
 How to Get to the Royal Palace of Aranjuez From Madrid